How Do ATV Tracks Work? And How Well Do They Perform?

 The front tracks on Tatou 4S are angled slightly on the edges for easier steering.

-But it’s not as easy as just making the tracks huge with enormous lugs.
-The front tracks need to be built to grip and float well, but the bike still needs to be manageable to steer.
+But it’s not as easy as just making the tracks massive with enormous lugs.
+The front tracks must be built to grip and float well, but the bike must still be manageable to steer.

-The track size also needs to be matched to fit the bike’s power output.
-An underpowered ATV will still be able to turn a full-sized track-kit, but it would impact speed and put a lot of strain on the bike.
+The track size must also match the bike’s power output.
+An underpowered ATV will still be able to turn a full-sized track kit, but it would impact speed and put a lot of strain on the bike.

-The tracks are built with quality rubber, laminated to handle impact from sharp rocks and so they won’t stretch too much over time.
+The tracks are built with quality rubber, laminated to handle impact from sharp rocks, so they won’t stretch too much over time.

-As with car tires, the manufacturers constantly tweak the rubber recipe for the optimal balance between grip and wear-resistance.
-A softer rubber gives a much better grip but will also wear much faster.
+As with car tires, the manufacturers constantly tweak the rubber recipe for the optimal balance between grip and wear resistance.
+A softer rubber gives a much better grip but will also wear faster.

 The track frame is what holds everything together.
-It needs to be very strong to withstand the continuous beating but still has to be lightweight and open to shed snow, ice, mud, and debris from within the track.
+It must be rugged to withstand the continuous beating but still be lightweight and open to shed snow, ice, mud, and debris from within the track.

 The frame is angled upwards on the front tracks so that the tracks will pass objects and float better on soft surfaces like snow and mud.